tauri-apps/tauri/README.md

 ### Major Languages
 - Rust for the CLI
-- EcmaScript bindings to the Rust API, written in typescript
+- ECMAScript bindings to the Rust API, written in typescript
 - Rust for bindings, rust side of the API, harnesses
 - Rust plugins to Tauri backend